brianium/datastar.wow.deacon/README.md

           [::start-timer]]}
 ```

-With the interceptor enabled, the default behavior of `:datastar.wow/connection` is augmented to support vector or keyword references to existing connections.
+With the interceptor enabled, the default behavior of `:datastar.wow/connection` is augmented to support lookup by the value of `:datastar.wow.deacon/key`:

 ``` clojure
 (defn jump